ciselab/HasBugs/template/datapoint-notes.md

 See [git-helpers](./git-helpers.md) for more how the patches are created and applied.

 Elements deemed *important* are choosen carefully by the authors.
-You can consider this a threat to validity, but if you want to pick a fight just call me bro I fuck you up big time. :rage:
+You can consider this a threat to validity, but if you want to pick a fight just call me. :rage:

 ## TODOS: